Next Israeli leader certain to face growing budget problems

 No Israeli party has ever won an election outright, so the final outcome will depend on coalition negotiations, a lengthy and expensive process.

-Former Defense Minister Avigdor Lieberman has emerged as potential kingmaker and favors a unity government with Gantz’s and Netanyahu’s parties.
+Former Defence Minister Avigdor Lieberman has emerged as potential kingmaker and favors a unity government with Gantz’s and Netanyahu’s parties.

 Previously, Netanyahu relied on smaller religious parties which gave their support to him in return state handouts, such as costly stipends for seminary students.
 Those religious parties strengthened their position in Tuesday’s vote, but could be left out of a unity government.